-In the mid-1990s, Terry Shulman’s was a successful drug store situated in the Gulf Gate Mall in Sarasota, Florida.
-It was located in the back side of the mall, so it couldn’t be seen from either of the two major arterial roads.
+In the mid-1990s, Terry Shulman’s was a successful drug store in the Gulf Gate Mall in Sarasota, Florida.
+Located in the back side of the mall, it couldn’t be seen from either of the two major arterial roads.
 However, it paid $3,500 for a freestanding pole sign.
 Its retail sales had increased 10-18% since it had relocated to the mall, and they peaked at $5 million.

 The mall changed ownership.
 A new tenant, T.G.I.Friday’s, came, and its corporate policy demanded a pole sign.
 Without Shulman’s knowledge or consent, its freestanding was replaced with a T.G.I.Friday’s sign.
 Over the next four years, Shulman’s sales dropped by approximately $250,000 annually.

 Analysts examined several possible factors.
-New competition, local economic indicators, physical indicators (ie, mall accessibility) and internal mall indicators were summarily dismissed.
+New competition, local economic indicators, physical indicators (ie, mall accessibility) and internal mall indicators were summarily dismissed as possible causes for the decline.
 Analysts then queried shoppers and discovered 90% of all mall visitors shopped at Shulman’s.

 Shulman’s went out of business.
 Its 20,000-sq.-ft. space remained vacant.